-Stress and Testosterone: How Stress Chokeholds the Endocrine System and Few Ways to Combat This
+Stress and Testosterone: How Stress Chokeholds the Endocrine System

 It’s hard to pinpoint exactly what the term stress means, but an explanation that comes rather close, goes something like this: “stress is the body’s principal method of reacting to a challenge”.
 To open up the term a bit more, this “reaction to challenge” can be divided into two categories.